Bengt Lundvall: Military career

-He also served in the staff of the Chief of the Coastal Fleet and was adjutant of the commanding officer of the Submarine Department and was head of the Communications and Planning Department in the Naval Staff as well as head of the Planning Department in the Defence Staff.
+He also served in the staff of the Commander-in-Chief of the Coastal Fleet and was adjutant of the commanding officer of the Submarine Department and was head of the Communications and Planning Department in the Naval Staff as well as head of the Planning Department in the Defence Staff.
 Lundvall was promoted to captain in 1961 and was appointed head in the Operations Management in the Defence Staff.
 He was Vice Chief of the Defence Staff from 1964 to 1966 when he was promoted to rear admiral.
-Lundvall was then chief of the staff of the Eastern Military District (Milo Ö) from 1966 to 1970 and was promoted to vice admiral in 1970.
-Lundvall was Chief of the Navy from 1970 to 1978 and was promoted to full admiral upon retirement.
+Lundvall was then chief of the staff of the Eastern Military District (Milo Ö) from 1966 to 1970 and was promoted to vice admiral in 1970 and appointed Chief of the Navy.

 In June 1975 Lundvall invited, after consultation with the Chief of Naval Operations in the United States, admiral Elmo R. Zumwalt, and the First Sea Lord in the United Kingdom, admiral Sir Edward Ashmore, to the North Atlantic Seapower Symposium in Saltsjöbaden.
 Lundvall's intention was, among other things, that the naval chiefs of the East and West would meet each other for the first time since the end of World War II to discuss marine issues and thus increase stability in the areas around the North Atlantic.
 During a week, naval chiefs from the United States (admiral James L. Holloway III), United Kingdom (admiral Ashmore), Canada, Iceland, Netherlands, Belgium, France, Norway, Denmark, Finland, West Germany, East Germany and Poland participated.
-From the Soviet Union, Admiral Amelko, who was the naval commander Leningrad, was a substitute for admiral Gorshkov who was unable to attend.
+From the Soviet Union, Admiral Nikolai Amelko, who was the naval commander Leningrad, was a substitute for admiral Gorshkov who was unable to attend.
 The meeting became a veritable success and was repeated in the summer of 1978 in Finland.

+In December 1975, his appointment was extended for two years from 1 October 1976.
+Lundvall retired in 1978 and was promoted to full admiral upon retirement.